Making your own unbreakable bubbles is so much fun! It is an easy activity to put together for kids. They last much longer than regular bubbles.

 To make the bubble solution, you will need:

-- Dish soap (I find that Dawn or Seventh Generation have worked the best.
-I used store brand dish soap and the bubbles didn’t last nearly as long).
+- Dish soap: I find that ultra concentrated Dawn has worked the best.
+I used store brand dish soap and the bubbles didn’t last nearly as long.

 - White corn syrup

 - Corn starch: Also called corn flour in other parts of the world (outside of the US).

 ⭐ How to make these bubbles